bravlioguzman/SecureworksDellCodingChallenge/README.md

 * User is running the coding challenge and the test cases in a MacOS environment.
 * User has placed the files inside the same folder created by the user.
-* test (i.e. LongestWordsInEnglish.txt) Text File exists inside the same folder as the other files created by the user.
+* test (i.e. Words.txt) Text File exists inside the same folder as the other files created by the user.

 =====================================================